troii/Rudeltippen/README.md

 Step 0
 ------------------

 Go to your INSTLLATIONFOLDER and make a copy of /conf/application.conf.
-We will need this File once upgrading is finished.
+We will need this file once upgrading is finished.

 Step 1
 ------------------